mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/README.md

 - [simple-xml-example](examples/maven-examples/simple-xml-example/): a simple example of XML schema generation
 - [simple-raml08](examples/maven-examples/simple-raml08/): a simple example using a RAML 0.8 definition
 - [scalar-types](examples/maven-examples/scalar-types/): an example using [RAML 1.0 Scalar Types](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md#scalar-types)
-- [raml-defined-example](examples/maven-examples/raml-defined-example/): an elaborate example using [RAML 1.0 Type Expressions](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md#type-expressions) and [RAML type generation plugins](examples/maven-examples/features/README.md).
+- [raml-defined-example](examples/maven-examples/raml-defined-example/): an elaborate example using [RAML 1.0 Type Expressions](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md#type-expressions) and [generation plugins](examples/maven-examples/features/README.md)
 - [jaxb-example](examples/maven-examples/jaxb-example/): an example showing JAXB-annotated class generation based on XML Schemas
-- [features](examples/maven-examples/features/): an example showing how the [RAML type generation plugins](examples/maven-examples/features/README.md) feature works, includes [several use cases](examples/maven-examples/features/USE_CASES.md)
+- [features](examples/maven-examples/features/): an example showing how the [generation plugins](examples/maven-examples/features/README.md) feature works, includes [several use cases](examples/maven-examples/features/USE_CASES.md)

 ### Using the CLI
 The project [raml-to-jaxrs-cli](raml-to-jaxrs-cli/) contains the CLI artifact.
 It is setup to build a JAR with dependencies which can then be used in the command line.